fbaratov/mlrc-lic-plus-age/run_scripts/README.md

 <h3> BERT-pre </h3>

 Use the script with the values defined in the paper for BERT-pre.
-This is how you can compute the LIC values for BERT-pre model.
+This is how you can compute the LIC values for BERT-pre.

 ```bash
 bash run_models.sh --model bert_pretrained --captions human --data gender --epochs 20 --learning_rate 5e-5 > outputs/pretrained_bert_human_gender.txt